 I got a comment by Adam Kramer, whose blog I linked on the original article about PHP named parameters, saying that would be cool to have a mix of default and named parameters.

 So I made a nice cup of coffe and a few hacks later, came up with a way to do it, and went to tell Adam.
-Well, sadly his Wordpress broke my HTML text (just like mine will probably do it too), so I am posting it here.
+Well, sadly his WordPress broke my HTML text (just like mine will probably do it too), so I am posting it here.

-For PHP5 only... with previous versions of PHP, every parameter would need to have its own function inside the named classes.
-Doable, but definitively undesirable
+It uses a weirdness like $named->default_var($default_var), but it works 🙂 For PHP5 only… with previous versions of PHP, every parameter would need to have its own function inside the named classes.
+Doable, but definitively undesirable 🙂

 class named